-For fans of traditional Carolina ‘cue, Backyard BBQ Pit has you covered (plus all the fixin’s).
 If you’re in the area over the weekend, be sure to grab breakfast at True Flavors diner before stopping by the South Durham Farmer’s Market at the Greenwood Commons shopping center.
 Next door, there’s a good chance The Glass Jug Beer Lab will have a keg tapping event, trivia night or food truck ready to enjoy.
 This family-owned spot began as a humble bottle shop before embracing its proximity to Research Triangle Park and brewing its own experimental beers.

 Where to Stay Near Southpoint and RTP

 After all that walking, kick your feet up at one of the area’s hotels.
 Near RTP and just four miles from RDU International Airport, the Sheraton Imperial was recently renovated and offers an onsite cafe and restaurant.
 If you’re staying near Southpoint, the Hilton Garden Inn is steps away from the mall and surrounding areas, and features a Ruth’s Chris Steak House on site.
 Also near Southpoint, Hyatt Place provides sustainable amenities like electric vehicle charging stations.